barbazul/1kfa/mod_guide_player.md

 That said, there are some moves that are affected by how much *stuff* a character carries.
-These moves have the tag "UNENCUMBERED", and declare an encumberance penalty in their descriptions.
+These moves have the tag "UNENCUMBERED", and declare an encumbrance penalty in their descriptions.

 Note that your character can drop items, and equipment at any time during the game, as long as it makes sense in the fiction.